- Writing online ≠ having a blog. A blog is a business that demands SEO and marketing skills. Writing online is just writing.

 Level 1: Conscious VS Unconscious

 Anyone posting online plays the game of getting attention, even if they don’t want to admit it to themselves.
-The only difference between a model in bikini with a Lamborghini and someone with his grandma is that the former knows what she is doing while the latter doesn’t.
+Eg: Think about a model in a bikini with a Lamborghini trying to attract attention VS a grandma on a tractor.

 Successful writers are aware of this game.